wyattscarpenter/guide-to-c/readme.txt

   }
 }

+A more natural example might be something like:

+foreach(user, users){
+  puts(user.name);
+}

+This simple example immediately calls to our attention the fact that we are doing a bunch of assigning/accessing behind the scenes that the compiler may or may not optimize out... ah, no matter.

 Obviously, our foreach here is only usable for simple arrays.
 We could also define

 #define foreachs(var, string) for(typeof(string[0]) *var##_p = string, var = *var##_p; var!=0; var = *++var##_p)

-which will work for any zero-terminated string, such as a null-terminated character array or a null-terminated pointer array
+which will work for any zero-terminated string, such as a null-terminated character array or a null-terminated pointer array.

 You could also define